Skip to main content

 The top 5 benefits cloud computing brings to the healthcare sector

-Cloud computing is a beneficial solution for healthcare providers of different sizes, from large institutions to solo practitioners.
+Cloud computing is a beneficial solution for large institutions and solo practitioners.
 It allows customers to scale up or down depending on their specific needs.
 For example, a customer can expand their cloud capacity when doctors’ caseloads increase – for example, during a flu season or in response to unforeseen circumstances like the current pandemic.
-Such flexibility can make an institution highly responsive to changing industry needs and give it an advantage over its competitors.
+Such flexibility, combined with Agile transformation practices, can make an institution highly responsive to changing industry needs and give it a competitive advantage.

 Healthcare data comes from various sources, such as medical records and imaging, and it is traditionally stored on paper.
 Cloud storage allows customers to collect information in one place and access it when needed.
 It accelerates the data sharing process between medical staff, including expert physicians, nurses, caregivers and other relevant healthcare stakeholders.